aditn/Mesh-Construction-from-Point-Cloud-in-Parallel/README.md

    Extract the library to the `util/` folder.
 Enter the newly extracted folder and copy the `Eigen/` folder to `util/`.
 The extracted folder may now be deleted.

-3. If `compile.bash` is not an executable run:
-   `chmod a+x compile.bash`

-4. Compile code.
+3. Compile code using the Makefile.
 This produces the executable `runnable`.
-   `./compile.bash`

-5. Run our exectuable from its directory on an input in the inputs directory.
+4. Run our exectuable from its directory on an input in the inputs directory.
 It is best to use a rho value specified in our writeup, because too small a rho value will crash our program (we are unsure if this is a malloc issue or an algorithm issue).
 Fixing this bug is another future direction.
    `./runnable -f inputs/[filename] -t [number of processors] -p [rho-value specified in report]`

-6. A detailed timing results will be printed to the console upon completion.
+5. A detailed timing results will be printed to the console upon completion.

-7. Outputs are located in `outputs/` in a `.obj` file.
+6. Outputs are located in `outputs/` in a `.obj` file.

-8. If you would like to view debug images shown in report add a `-d` flag to Step 4.
+7. If you would like to view debug images shown in report add a `-d` flag to Step 4.
 The debug files are placed in the home directory.